ironsilk/mSquaredPlex/readme.md

   Might be also slow because of fking up of docker volumes so to remove unused volumes: `sudo docker volume prune`.
   The final solution for this shit is always `sudo docker system prune -a` - Attention, it removes everything (volumes, networks, containers) not in use by any active docker container at that time.
-Run it before running again `sudo docker-compose -f docker-compose_MAINSTACK.yml up -d --buil`
+Run it before running again `sudo docker-compose -f docker-compose_MAINSTACK.yml up -d --build`
 - Still haven't figured out how to make those transmission startup settings. - **done, see bottom page**

 ## TODO